uktrade/directory-sso/README.md

 ### Configuration

-Secrets such as API keys and environment specific configurations are placed in `conf/.env` - a file that is not added to version control.
-You will need to create that file locally in order for the project to run.
+Secrets such as API keys and environment specific configurations are placed in `conf/env/secrets-do-not-commit` - a file that is not added to version control.
+To create a template secrets file with dummy values run `make init_secrets`.

 ### Development data